 Older children who have not received the Sacrament of First Eucharist will be ministered to on an individual basis.
 Please contact Cyndi in the parish office if your child is older than third grade and has not received this Sacrament so that necessary arrangements can be made.

-Parent information and forms for the celebration of First Eucharist for the school year 2019-2020 can be found below.
+Parent information and forms for the celebration of First Eucharist for GRADE 3 STUDENTS the school year 2019-2020 can be found below.
+Parents will also need to download forms and register for First Reconciliation

 Arranging Communion for the Home Bound